ThirtySomething/BitSwitch/README.md

 # BitSwitch

- Utility to deal with bits
+Utility to deal with bits.
+Used in software of embedded systems.